lewiseason/dotfiles/README.md

 ## Development

-When developing, it can be tedious to commit the repo, push and run `fresh update`.
+When developing on a system when the repo is in a non-standard place, it is tedious and impractical to commit the repo, push and run `fresh update`.

 Instead, pass the following environment to fresh, to override where it should look for it's configuration: